Oswaldo Cabrera Preview, Player Props: Yankees vs. Tigers

 Oswaldo Cabrera At The Plate

-- He has gone deep in 5.6% of his games this year, and 1.7% of his trips to the plate.
+- In 5.4% of his games this season, he has hit a home run, and 1.6% of his trips to the dish.

-- Cabrera has driven in a run in 18 games this season (25.4%), including five games with more than one RBI (7.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Cabrera has driven in a run in 19 games this season (25.7%), including five games with more than one RBI (6.8%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 31.0% of his games this season, with two or more runs scored in 4.2%.
+- He has scored in 24 games this year (32.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.